georgiee/coding-for-kids/slides.md

 ^ Just look at me.
 I wanted to be a policeman first, then a stock broker

-^ and today the coding kid became a programmer by watching TV.
+^ and today the coding kid became a programmer just by watching TV.

 ## [fit] Perspective